CloudCannon/pagefind/README.md

 #### Metadata

 Metadata can be returned alongside the page content after a search.

-Any metadata can be tagged with `data-pagefind-meta` using the same syntax as `data-pagefind-filter`:
+This can be tagged with `data-pagefind-meta` using the same syntax as `data-pagefind-filter`:

 ```html
 <body data-pagefind-meta="date:2022-06-01">